- Academic Calendar

 The following sections describe the types of petitions that fall under the purview of the CoC.

 Students must petition the Subcommittee on the HASS Requirement (SHR) for all actions related to the HASS Requirement.
 At the end of each academic year, the SHR provides a report to the CoC concerning the petitions it has reviewed during the year.
-The three general types of HASS petitions are:
+The two general types of HASS petitions are:

 Because the list of subjects that fulfill the REST requirement is intentionally very specific, and because students are advised to complete this requirement early in their academic careers, the Committee rarely approves REST substitutions.
 The Committee will only consider a REST petition that has been approved by both the student's advisor(s) and by the department that offers the REST subject and the proposed substitution.
 Students should contact the committee staff for more information on the process.

 CoC generally denies petitions to substitute other work for the Institute Lab Requirement.